fedragon/bookmarkd/pocket-importer/README.md

 ### Run server

-From the root of the `bookmd` project, run
+From the root of the `bookmarkd` project, run

 ```shell
 make